Data breach incidents and response plans

-- Training should be conducted; exercises and scenarios should be practised to ensure that people are aware of their roles in an incident and the plan updated if need be.
+- Training should be conducted; to ensure that all staff know how to recognise a personal data breach.
+Exercises and scenarios should be practiced to ensure that people are aware of their roles in an incident and the plan updated if need be.

 - The internal escalation process for incident responses should be documented and tested periodically.
 It may be that other bodies need to be notified depending on the industry in which the organisation operates.